-If you have ever dealt with professional prior art searchers for high technology/science, you know that you can never be sure what report quality you are going to get at the end of the project.
+If you have ever dealt with professional prior art searches for high technology/science, you know that you can never be sure what report quality you are going to get at the end of the project.
 Of course, you commission the search because you do not have the prior art information you are looking for.
 Nonetheless, you expect the search result to be focused and highly relevant to the claims or products of interest.
 What patent attorneys have typically discovered (and complain about) is that they do not see consistency in the searchers’ outputs.
 Sometimes, they are right on the money and produce a very concise set of relevant references.
 Other times, they completely miss the mark and produce a large list of references that waste the attorneys’ time (and their clients’ money) to sort through.
-Worst of all, this kind of inconsistency exposes a more ominous underlying problem; and that is, the probability that the search has missed very relevant existing prior art is quite high.
+Worst of all, this kind of inconsistency exposes a more ominous underlying problem; and that is, the probability that the search has missed very relevant existing prior art searches is quite high.

 We are not saying this is the searchers’ fault.
 In fact, the opposite.
 We believe the searchers are not necessarily able to solve this problem no matter how meticulously they search.

 The root cause of such inconsistencies, (assuming we take incompetency out of the equation,) can be traced to the fact that the search task actually requires two types of expertise that are not typically found in a single expert.
 On one hand, you need a search expert who knows all the classification/text search techniques as well as all the tricks of the trade required for quickly and thoroughly searching various/global patent databases and non-patent literature.
 On the other hand, you also need a technologist/scientist who is an expert in the subject matter of the claims of interest so that she/he can weed out the myriad of irrelevant prior art and confusing/outdated keywords to hone in on what is really relevant and worth considering.